 Challenge 2: Lack of Familiarity with Differing Laws

-Every country has different laws and customs in place, and this is one area where it is very risky to make assumptions.
-Prior to departure, be sure to familiarize yourself with the major laws and customs of the place in which you are studying.
-If you are studying abroad with your college, many schools have pre-departure meetings and written guides which explore local laws and customs.
+Every country has different laws and customs in place, and this is one area where it is hazardous to make assumptions.
+Before departure, be sure to familiarize yourself with the major laws and customs of the place you are studying.
+If you are studying abroad with your college, many schools have pre-departure meetings and written guides that explore local laws and customs.
 Be sure to read and listen carefully to any explanation of these.
-If you are going abroad alone or your school does not provide these materials, it is in your best interest to invest some time on the internet and to do some research.
+If you are going abroad alone or your school does not provide these materials, it is in your best interest to invest some time on the internet and do some research.
 Additionally, be sure to know where the nearest embassy of your nationality is (a list of United States embassies can be found here.)
-This can prove imperative if you encounter a major issue, or if you are coming across problems with documentation.
+This can prove imperative if you encounter a significant issue or come across problems with documentation.

 Challenge 3: Security and Documentation